Hagel estimates cost of Syria strike at 'tens of millions' of dollars

-WASHINGTON U.S. Defence Secretary Chuck Hagel told lawmakers on Wednesday that a limited military strike against Syria was expected to cost "tens of millions" of dollars.
+WASHINGTON U.S. Defense Secretary Chuck Hagel told lawmakers on Wednesday that a limited military strike against Syria was expected to cost "tens of millions" of dollars.

 "We have looked at the different costs, depending on the different options," Hagel told a hearing in the House of Representatives.
 "It would be in the tens of millions of dollars, that kind of range."